SimpliAj/saj_testkit/README.md

 # saj_testkit

 ## Requirements:
- - ox lib
+ - ox_lib

-## Optional Requirements:
+## Optional Integrations:
 - emfan-2step
- - core vehicle
+- core_vehicle
- - rahe boosting system
+- rahe_boosting_system
 - saj_tuev
- - okok notify
+- okok_notify

-## Information:
+## Description:
-This scripts works for < esx 1.7.5.
-When item "testkit" has been used it opens a Menu to select for different checks on vehicle near player.
+The saj_testkit script is compatible with ESX versions up to 1.7.5.
+When the "testkit" item is used, it opens a menu that allows the player to perform various checks on a nearby vehicle.

-__Checks for:__
-- Illegal Tuning
-- VIN check
-- 2step Kit check
-- TÜV (Vehicle Registration)

-In the config.lua you can disable optional requirements which you dont use also you can change the Notify System from config.
-(ESX Default Notify + OKOK Notify Integrated)
+## Available Checks:
+ - __Illegal Tuning:__ Identify unauthorized vehicle modifications.
+ - __VIN Check:__ Verify the vehicle's identification number.
+ - __2step Kit Check:__ Inspect the presence and functionality of a 2step kit.
+ - __TÜV (Vehicle Registration):__ Check the registration status of the vehicle (requires integration with saj_tuev).

+## Configuration:
+The script is highly customizable through the `config.lua` file:

+__Disable Unused Integrations:__ Easily toggle off optional features you don't require.
+__Notification System:__ Choose between the ESX default notification system or OKOK Notify for alerts or add your own notify system!